Skip to main content

 Mechanical first: catch the gunk before it rots

 The water dropping down from the overflow hits a filter sock first — a fine 200-micron mesh bag that strains out fish waste, uneaten food and detritus before it can break down into nitrate and phosphate (the two things that feed nuisance algae in a reef).
 A sock holder clips to the sump wall and holds the bag open right under the incoming water.
-For a tank this size you want the large holder, not the small one.
+A tank this size needs the large holder rather than the small one.

 Socks are the one consumable you actually swap on a schedule.
 Buy at least two so there's always a clean one ready while the other is in the wash, and rinse the dirty one before it dries into a brick.
 A clogged sock that overflows is one of the most common ways a sump dumps water on the floor.